8 Common Meditation Mistakes and How to Avoid Them, Part 1

 If you can begin your practice – not only your first time meditating, but every time you meditate – with a brief inventory of expectations, you’ll set yourself up for a feeling of satisfaction rather than disappointment.
 Learning how to manage the expectations you have of your practice will go miles towards keeping you moving forward, happily and with a sense of purpose.

-We all read articles about how studies have shown that Tibetan monks showing increased gamma brainwaves during meditation…or that their bodies decompose more slowly after death than the bodies of non-meditators…or that the “right” meditation can lead to lucid dreaming….
+We all read articles about how studies have shown that Tibetan monks showing increased gamma brainwaves during meditation…or that their bodies appear to exist in suspended animation during long meditation…or that the “right” meditation can lead to lucid dreaming….

 So, while expecting unusual or extreme “results” from meditation really does defeat its most basic purpose, it’s okay to have things you work towards in meditation.
 If you consider these to be less like goals and more like sign posts along a country road, everything will be easier and more relaxed in your practice.